YosefElsersy/TodoList-React-/README.md

-Certainly!
-Below is a description you can use for your GitHub repository for the provided React To-Do List application:

----

 # React To-Do List

 A simple To-Do List application built with React.js.
 This application allows users to add, mark as complete, and delete items from their to-do list.